Interface Description

 The top left of the interface shows the coordinates of the cursor, the coordinate system, Equatorial (J2000) or Galactic, the field of view (FoV), the sky that is currently being displayed, and below this, a line of buttons.
 The first to the left is the skies icon:

 Clicking on the icon brings up the Skies menu.
 The skies are ordered into wavelength regions, from Gamma-ray to Radio, and an Others section at the bottom which currently holds physical models.
 Select a sky by choosing the wavelength region in the first panel, and browse the skies in the second panel.
-Details on each sky can be found by clicking the i icon.
+Details on each sky can be found by clicking the settings button and then i icon.
 For further details and a list of all the available skies, go to the skies (HiPS) information page.

 The colour of the skies can be modified with the colour map options 'Native', 'EOSB', 'Planck', 'Rainbow', 'Greyscale' and 'Cubehelix'.